 We will be watching to see if this situation is resolved.
 The concern is that the school is getting its drinking water from big tanks which may not have been sealed correctly, according to news reports.
 We have handled cases in past outbreaks where bird feces contaminated an entire tank of water.

 Pritzker Hageman, P.A. is a food safety law firm.
 Our lawyers represent E. coli victims in several states.
-The firm can be contacted at 1-888-377-8900 (toll-free) or by using our free consultation form.
+The firm can be contacted about an E. coli lawsuit at -888-377-8900 (toll-free) or by using our free consultation form.

 Sources: 1) http://www.nbcsandiego.com/news/local/E-coli-Discovered-In-Clover-Flat-Elementary-School-Water–430285023.html and 2) http://www.nbcsandiego.com/news/health/School-District-Officials-Propose-Solution-to-E-Coli-Tainted-Water-at-Clover-Flat-430893733.html